 Take a deep breath – you did it.
 You bought (or are planning to buy) your first home.
 It can be a long, grueling, and expensive process, but when it’s over?
 You’re a first-time homeowner.

 It’s a good feeling, right?

 Once you’ve finally finished with all of the effort of buying your first home, it’s equally important to protect your investment.
 You’ll surely have homeowners insurance all figured out, but what about life insurance?
 You might sleep a little easier knowing that if you were to pass away, the payout from a life insurance policy could help your loved ones continue to manage the mortgage.
 Here’s why getting life insurance as a homeowner can be important.

 Why Do You Need Life Insurance as a Homeowner?

 Home ownership comes with myriad new responsibilities.
 The most obvious: your mortgage commitment.
 For the foreseeable future, you and your partner are responsible for making hefty and timely mortgage payments.
 But hey, you planned for that, so no biggie.

 But what if one of you were to pass away?
 Your surviving spouse (and any kids that have come into the mix) will be left with the mortgage payments, as well as car payments, utility costs, and other bills.
-Though your mortgage servicer and utility providers may express their condolences, their primary concern is receiving payments on time — even if your family has been struck by tragedy.
-And while some may offer a brief grace period, you’ll ultimately be on the hook for the total of those bills.
+Though your mortgage servicer and utility providers may express their condolences, their primary concern is receiving payments on time – even if your family has been struck by tragedy.
+And while some may offer a brief grace period, your loved ones will ultimately be on the hook for the total of those bills.